-The annotation of syntactic structure trees in our Year 1 English corpus is taken from the Chinese Treebank 5.0 updated with some corrections.
-Some of known problems, like multiple tree nodes at the top level, have been fixed.
-We have also fixed some inconsistent annotations for object control verbs.
+The annotation of syntactic structure trees for our Year 1 Chinese newswire data was taken from the Chinese Treebank 5.0 and updated with some corrections.
+Some of known problems, like multiple tree nodes at the top level, were fixed.
+We also fixed some inconsistent annotations for object control verbs.
 The residual Traditional Chinese characters in the Sinorama portion of the data, the result of incomplete automatic conversion, have been manually normalized to Simplified Chinese characters.